Learn Java Easy. Chapter 5 Exercises

 }

 Exercise 14.
 Create a program that asks for two numbers.
-Then, show the numbers between them, starting with the first one and advancing by 7.
+Then, show the numbers between them, starting with the first and advancing by 7.

 Solution using for: